-Beach hotels presented an increase of 14.3% in the operated rooms' average.
-The rate average climbed to 9.3% with an occupancy lower than 1.8pp, thus the effective rate increased to 6.4%.
+Coastal hotels presented an increase of 14.3% in the operated rooms' average.
+The rate average climbed to 9.3% with occupancy lower than 1.8pp, thus the effective rate increased to 6.4%.

-Other Businesses
+Vacation Club and Other Businesses

-Fiesta Americana Vacation Club has been 15 years in the market and is undergoing a notable growth spurt.
-In 2014 the offer of this product was broadened by reopening the hotels Fiesta Americana Cozumel, The Explorean Cozumel and concluding the last phase of the villas in the hotel Fiesta Americana Grand Los Cabos.
+Fiesta Americana Vacation Club has been 15 years in the market.
+In 2014 the offer of this product was broadened by reopening the hotels Fiesta Americana Cozumel, The Explorean Cozumel and concluding the last stage of the villas in the hotel Fiesta Americana Grand Los Cabos.
 Likewise, the architectural project for the new Fiesta Americana Grand Acapulco Diamante was begun.

-The category "Vacation Club and others", includes the Fiesta Americana Vacation Club.
+The category "Vacation Club and others", included the Fiesta Americana Vacation Club.
 The income from the Vacation Club and others increased by 12.4% to \$1,996.7 million in 2014, from \$1,776.0 million in the 2013 comparable period; the Vacation Club represented approximately 90% of revenue in this business category.
 Growth defined the vacation properties business, increasing in 2014 the number of members, reaching more than 50,000.
-Kivac reports about 19,000 clients.
+Kivac reported about 19,000 clients.

-Expenses for the Vacation Club and Other Businesses line include, principally, expenses related to sales, financing, administration and operating expenses for our destinations.
+Expenses for the Vacation Club and Other Businesses line included, principally, expenses related to sales, financing, administration and operating expenses for our destinations.
 These costs increased 7.9% to \$1,520.7 million in comparison to \$1,410.0 million for the same period in 2013.

-To December 31, 2014 the portfolio profile of Vacation Club, valued at approximately US\$138 million, (which does not include The Front Door and Kivac) improved substantially.
-The soundness of the portfolio is demonstrated by the fact that 91% of the same is within the normal collection period of less than 90 days.
+To December 31, 2014 the receivables of Vacation Club, valued at approximately US\$138 million, improved substantially.
+The soundness of the portfolio was demonstrated by the fact that 91% of the same was within the normal collection period of less than 90 days.